clay/clay-kiln/behaviors/README.md

 ### Field Properties

-Besides `_has` (which is an array of behaviors), fields can have certain properties.
+Fields can have certain properties.
 These are prefixed with underscores.

+* **_has:** An array of behaviors
+* **_componentList:** A special type of field that contains components.
+These fields do _not_ have behaviors, labels, or display values, but may have placeholders
 * **_label:** This is a human-readable label that will be used by the pre-publishing validators, and can also be consumed by the `label` behavior
 * **_display:** This specifies what kind of form the field should use.
 The options are `inline`, `overlay` (the default), and `settings` (to only display in the component settings form)
 * **_placeholder:** This is an object that specifies what placeholders should be displayed when the field's data is empty.
 You can specify `text` and `height` (a string, e.g. `200px`)